Logo

 • Create healthy soil by adding compost that contains organic matter and nutrients.

-• Use drought resistant native plants that conserve water, which reduces runoff.
+• Use drought-resistant native plants that conserve water, which reduces runoff.
 Use mulch instead of herbicides to prevent weeds from growing and to help absorb water.

 • Pick up trash and litter around your yard.